antononcube/SimplifiedMachineLearningWorkflows-book/R/RStudio-global-2021/presentation/Multi-language-Data-Wrangling-Translations.md

 ## First example data

-Assume we have a data frame with Star Wars characters data.
+Assume we have a data frame with Titanic data.
 Here is a summary: